hokhacminhtri/hokhacminhtri/README.md

 - 🎓 Graduated with a degree in Information Systems from VNU-HCMUS.
 - 💼 Currently employed as a Software Engineer at TMA Solutions.
-- 🎯My Goals: I’m dedicated to building robust and scalable software solutions.
+- 🎯 I’m dedicated to building robust and scalable software solutions.
 My expertise spans multiple domains, including modern web development, API design, and cloud computing.
 I thrive on solving complex problems and continually expanding my knowledge in the ever-evolving tech landscape.

 ## Contact me